Bandipur National Park: Conflicts and threats

 The National Highways NH-181 and NH-766 pass through Bandipur national park.
 This road has been a major concern as speeding vehicles have killed many wild animals in spite of frequent warnings to travelers from the forest department officials and restriction on movement of vehicles in some stretches between 9 P.M to 6 A.M.
+There are forest check post at both ends of the road.

 On 9 October 2018, the Asian elephant named Ranga was hit by a bus one night.
 After this, the governments of Tamil Nadu and Karnataka agreed to ban night traffic in the forest.

+Safari and accommodation

+The Karnataka Forest Department conducts daily jungle safaris in open-top jeeps and bus services, primarily during the early morning and late afternoon hours, which serve as the main attraction for visitors looking to spot the park's Bengal tigers, Indian elephants, and gaurs.

+To accommodate the high volume of wildlife tourists, a range of lodging options is available surrounding the park boundaries.
+Accommodation ranges from government-run forest guest houses and dormitories managed by the Forest Department inside the reserve, to private eco-lodges and luxury boutique resorts located in the immediate buffer zones and neighboring villages.
+Some of the private properties catering to safari tourists in the area include the Jungle Lodges, (Bandipur Safari Lodge), The Serai Bandipur, The Fox Resort (thefoxresort.com) etc, which provide safari coordination for travelers.